1. CHEMICAL PRODUCTS AND COMPANY IDENTIFICATION

 Personal Protective Equipment

-Eye protection: Employee must wear appropriate eye protection that will not allow the introduction of particles into the eyes.
+Eye protection: Employees must wear appropriate eye protection that will not allow the introduction of particles into the eyes.
 Contact lenses should not be worn.

-In the event of an accident, large-scale release or a large-scale clean-up full protective clothing will be necessary.
+In the event of an accident, large-scale release or a large-scale clean-up of full protective clothing will be necessary.

 Respirator: The following respirators and maximum use concentrations are recommendations by the U.S. Department of Health and Human Services, NIOSH pocket guide to chemical hazards; NIOSH criteria documents or by the U.S. Department of Labor, 29 CFR 1910 Subpart Z.